Skip to main content

 I've been thinking about monorepos a lot recently, from a general, high-level perspective.
 Certain goals and concepts come up frequently no matter what type of monorepo you're managing, and I thought I'd jot some of them down.

 In my opinion, there are three key facets to a successful monorepo: collocation, coherence, and standardization.
-Once combined together, these facets provide a support structure that allows your developer to adopt a monorepo mindset.
+Once combined, these facets provide a support structure that allows your developers to adopt a monorepo mindset.
 This mindset is a way of working that a monorepo both encourages and rewards: making small, focused, pull requests, paying costs for changes up front, having each change pay for itself, and so on.

-The real, tangible benefit of a monorepo -- a shared codebase where many, many engineerrs can quickly and safely make code changes that touch multiple areas of code -- evolves due to this mindset.
+The real, tangible benefit of a monorepo -- a shared codebase where many engineers can quickly and safely make code changes that touch multiple areas of code -- evolves due to this mindset.

 To recap: the company wants a codebase where developers can write high-quality software quickly, and at scale; one way to accomplish this is by teaching all of the teams involved to adopt a monorepo mindset, which is a set of principles that depend on these three facets of a monorepo.
 So let's talk about those facets in more detail.